 Julie Mel Cooper on Trading in Corporate Life for Internet Marketing

 Julie Mel Cooper was a Finance Manager when she was found redundant after her second child.
 She then discovered network marketing.
-Her story.
+Her powerful story and exclusive interview are below.

 Thanks so much for this interview, Julie!
-I’ve been aware of your blog for some time and excited to learn more about you.
+I have been aware of your blog for some time and excited to learn more about you.
 So, let’s get started!

 Where were you born and raised, what was childhood like, and what did you want to become when you grew up?